BenSaunders1/VisualStudioQuartus/README.md

 ## How to run (dev environment):
 1. Clone Repo
-2. run `npm install`
+2. Run `npm install`
 3. Open VSCode in the directory of this repo
-4. press F5 to run the extension, and open the dev environment.
+4. Press F5 to run the extension, and open the dev environment.

 ## Current Functionality